Dog licence: Germany

 Most municipalities raise a tax for dogs which is paid on a yearly basis.
 In some municipalities subsequent dogs are taxed higher to discourage owning too many.

 India

-Contrary to other countries like the US, Italy, New Zealand, Spain, Ireland etc., India does not have any pan-India law for dog-licence, but pet owners can get their dogs registered with the local municipal authorities based on their city and state.
+India does not have any pan-India law for dog-licences, but pet owners can get their dogs registered with the local municipal authorities based on their city and state.
 One can also register their dog with the Kennel Club of India (KCI).
 The KCI provides registration for all pet dogs in India.

-The current lifestyle has forced people to live in densely populated cities and apartments with limited space for dogs to enjoy and play freely.
 Incidents of animal abuse and dog bites have made it difficult for dog owners to convince resident welfare associations to permit them to live with their dogs.